Digital-Media/vco/RW.md

 - What are the existing methods?

 ## Final Report
-Summarize your literature research (Part 1) as a chapter in the final report.
+Summarize your literature research (Part 1) as a chapter in the course report.
 The report also contains the solution to your homework in additional chapters.
 Reports should be submitted by each team member.
 If there is an unequal distribution of contributions within your team describe it in the report (e.g., student A did 60% of the work while B only did 40%), and I will consider it for grading.